semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart-api.md

 @## D3 API

-All properties for the histogram chart developed with D3 you can find in the [D3 guide](/data-display/d3-chart/d3-chart-api/#addc35).
+All properties for the histogram chart developed with D3 you can find in the [bar chart guide](/data-display/bar-chart/bar-chart-api).

 @## Recharts API